lmanul/recipe-realm/README.md

 ~1600 images add up to ~70 MB.
 I made sure to let the client know to load those lazily as they scroll through the list.

+You can find code for those steps inside `tools/`.

 ### Client code

 The application is small enough that all of its client-side code can be served